Alan Eichler: Early life and career

 Born in Elmhurst, Queens, New York, United States, Eichler began his career in the mailroom as an apprentice to publicist Lee Solters in 1963, and worked his way up to account executive at Solters' firm Solters, O'Rourke and Sabinson.
 Following admission to the Association of Theatrical Press Agents and Managers union in 1969, he worked as publicist on the original productions of Hello, Dolly!, George M! and Hair.
 He also promoted several major off-Broadway hits including Paul Zindel's Pulitzer Prize-winning The Effect of Gamma Rays on Man-in-the-Moon Marigolds, the Elaine May-Terrence McNally double-bill "Adaptation/Next" with James Coco, Harold Pinter's The Tea Party and The Basement, the long-running rock musical Your Own Thing, Andre Gregory's experimental adaptation of Alice in Wonderland, and Tom Stoppard's The Real Inspector Hound.
-Eichler also represented several noteworthy "flops" during this period including Shelley Winters' only attempt at playwrighting, One Night Stands of a Noisy Passenger with Robert De Niro, Sally Kirkland and Diane Ladd; Tina Howe's The Nest with Jill Clayburgh; Leland Hayward's last production The Mother Lover with Eileen Heckart; The Dozens with Morgan Freeman, Al Freeman Jr., and Paula Kelly (actress); and Larry Kramer's Four Friends with Brad Davis.
+Eichler also represented several noteworthy "flops" during this period including Shelley Winters' only attempt at playwriting, One Night Stands of a Noisy Passenger with Robert De Niro, Sally Kirkland and Diane Ladd; Tina Howe's The Nest with Jill Clayburgh; Leland Hayward's last production The Mother Lover with Eileen Heckart; The Dozens with Morgan Freeman, Al Freeman Jr., and Paula Kelly (actress); and Larry Kramer's Four Friends with Brad Davis.